payalmohapatra/payalmohapatra.github.io/_pages/about_v1.md

     <li><strong>January 2025</strong> - Submitted our paper on head-orientation based acoustic zones' localization to IMWUT.</li>
     <li><strong>January 2025</strong> - Submitted our paper on phase driven domain generalization for time series to TMLR.</li>
     <li><strong>December 2024</strong> - Successfully passed my PhD Prospectus examination -- 2/3 of the journey complete!</li>
     <li><strong>October 2024</strong> - Our paper <em>Wearable Network for Multi-Level Physical Fatigue Prediction in Manufacturing Workers</em> is accepted in PNAS Nexus journal.
-Featured by tech news outlets like <a href="https://www.msn.com/en-us/health/other/wearable-sensors-can-continuously-track-fatigue-in-factory-workers/ar-AA1siMTR#">TechXplore</a> and <a href="https://www.popsci.com/technology/worker-fatigue-sensors/">Popular Science</a>.</li>
+Featured by tech news outlets like TechXplore and Popular Science.</li>
     <li><strong>August 2024</strong> - Excited to be selected as the EECS Rising Star 2024!
-Invited to the 2-day workshop hosted at MIT in October.
-Read more in this <a href="https://www.mccormick.northwestern.edu/computer-science/news-events/news/articles/2024/phd-student-payal-mohapatra-selected-for-eecs-rising-stars-workshop.html">article</a> by Northwestern.</li>
+Invited to the 2-day workshop hosted at MIT in October.</li>
     <li><strong>June 2024</strong> - Started my summer internship with Meta Reality Labs as Research Scientist.</li>
     <li><strong>June 2024</strong> - Our paper on <em>Missingness-resilient Video-enhanced Multimodal Disfluency Detection</em> is accepted and chosen for oral presentation at InterSpeech'24.</li>
-    <li><strong>February 2024</strong> - My internship work with Meta Reality Labs on efficient event detection on smart glasses -- Non-verbal Hands-free Control for Smart Glasses using Teeth Clicks, is now <a href="https://arxiv.org/abs/2408.11346">live</a>!</li>
+    <li><strong>February 2024</strong> - My internship work with Meta Reality Labs on efficient event detection on smart glasses -- Non-verbal Hands-free Control for Smart Glasses using Teeth Clicks, is now live!</li>
     <li><strong>October 2023</strong> - Corresponding with Meta Reality Labs, Audio Research group as a part-time student researcher.</li>
     <li><strong>July 2023</strong> - Our paper on the <em>Effect of Attention and Self-Supervised Speech Embeddings on Non-Semantic Speech Tasks</em> has been accepted for ACM Multimedia 2023 Multimedia Grand Challenges Track.</li>
-    <li><strong>June 2023</strong> - I will be interning with Meta Reality Labs, Redmond, WA this summer as a Research Scientist.
-Reach out if you are here and want to collaborate (or just catch up over coffee).</li>
+    <li><strong>June 2023</strong> - I will be interning with Meta Reality Labs, Redmond, WA this summer as a Research Scientist.</li>
     <li><strong>May 2023</strong> - We are participating in the ACM Multimedia 2023 Computational Paralinguistics Challenge (ComParE).</li>
     <li><strong>February 2023</strong> - Our paper on <em>EFFICIENT STUTTERING EVENT DETECTION USING SIAMESE NETWORKS</em> is accepted in ICASSP'23.</li>
-    <li><strong>February 2023</strong> - Secured third place in <em>e-Prevention: Person Identification and Relapse Detection from Continuous Recordings of Biosignals Challenge</em> in ICASSP'23.
-Invited to present a paper on methodology - <em>PERSON IDENTIFICATION WITH WEARABLE SENSING USING MISSING FEATURE ENCODING AND MULTI-STAGE MODALITY FUSION</em>.</li>
+    <li><strong>February 2023</strong> - Secured third place in <em>e-Prevention: Person Identification and Relapse Detection from Continuous Recordings of Biosignals Challenge</em> in ICASSP'23.</li>
     <li><strong>December 2022</strong> - Demonstrated final working prototype of fatigue prediction in workers with near-real-time visualisation at the Boeing, Everett, Washington, factory floor.</li>
     <li><strong>August 2022</strong> - Demonstrated initial working prototype of fatigue prediction in workers with near-real-time visualisation at the John Deere, Knoxville, Tennesse, factory floor.</li>
     <li><strong>July 2022</strong> - Presented <em>Speech Disfluency Detection with Contextual Representation and Data Distillation</em> at Intelligent Acoustic Systems and Applications co-located with MobiSys'22.</li>